sergey-lance/Udacity-FSWDN-P2/README.md

 psql databasename < tournament.sql
 ```

-tournament.py -- a swiss-system tournament implementation API;
+* tournament.py -- a swiss-system tournament implementation API;
-tournament_test.py -- an example of how to use this API.
+* tournament_test.py -- an example of how to use this API;
+* tournament.sql -- the database definitions for this project.

 # Copyright and license
 You are free to use this code as an example, but do not forget about Udacity Honor Code.